yohanchatelain/fmriprep/docs/workflows.rst

 ===========================

 ``fmriprep`` adapts its pipeline depending on what data and metadata is available is used as the input.
-For example slice time correction will be only perfomed if ``SliceTiming`` metadata field is not set in the input dataset.
+For example, slice timing correction will be performed only if the ``SliceTiming`` metadata field is found for the input dataset.

 High-level view of the pipeline: